pierre-si/kaggle-template/usr/lib/scripts.md

 ]

 ## Known issues
+It is not possible to push a 'quick version' from the api (i.e. pushing without running the script).
+Thus if the script uses packages that are not on Kaggle and need to be installed with pip, there will be an error.
+It is necessary to use the web interface…

 Sometimes, after pushing a script (for the first time?) and running it on Kaggle, it won't appear in the output of the run.
 Modifying a line of the script and pushing it again solves this.